 But when it comes to projects like GPA, Joel, and his team aren’t green.
 Before becoming Director of CCLC, Joel served as the Director of Education for Myriad Botanical Gardens in downtown Oklahoma City, overseeing a stunning 15-acre park.
 In this role, Joel undertook a project that would eventually pave the way for GPA.
 Joel and his team were assigned a large task: The John Rex Charter Elementary School intended to expand into the Myriad Gardens’ McGee Education Center.

 From there, Joel and his team were challenged to align horticulture with the school’s learning outcomes.
-They created “Garden Groundbreaks,” an immersive learning experience for urban students to explore and form a coalition with the natural world.
+They created “Garden Groundbreakers,” an immersive learning experience for urban students to explore and form a coalition with the natural world.

-Joe said of his previous role, “The experiential curriculum encouraged inner-city students to expand their curiosity about the natural surroundings, fostered excitement about healthy living, and prepared the next generation to become resilient environmental stewards.”
+Joel said of his previous role, “The experiential curriculum encouraged inner-city students to expand their curiosity about the natural surroundings, fostered excitement about healthy living, and prepared the next generation to become resilient environmental stewards.”

 Joel said that the results were measurable and remarkable.

 “Upon completion of the inaugural year, learners demonstrated a 30.72 percentage point improvement from pre to post assessment within the program’s frameworks.
 Also, the school’s 2018-2019 performance scores in Science exceeded the state average by 34.9 points,” said Joel.

 In 2020, The United States Department of Education recognized the John Rex Charter Elementary School as a National Blue Ribbon School.
 When Joel came home to Nebraska, he brought this robust experience creating high-quality horticultural learning experiences with him.
 Unsurprisingly, shortly after Joel joined the team at CCLC and connected with BSB, GPA was created.